-Autoimmune disease in dogs means that your pup's immune system has gone haywire -- his body no longer recognizes good cells from bad cells, and "attacks" itself.
+Autoimmune disease in dogs means that your pup’s immune system has gone haywire — their body no longer recognizes good cells from bad cells and “attacks” itself.
 However, dog owners can alleviate symptoms at home and provide a better quality of life for suffering pets.

 “An autoimmune disease can affect any part of a pet’s body such as the skin, red blood cells or platelets.
 The symptoms are related to the affected area,” says Dr. Tami Shearer, a certified veterinary pain practitioner and the owner of Shearer Pet Health Hospital.
 “For example, if a pet’s immune system attacks the red blood cells, they may present with the symptom of weakness secondary to anemia.”